rkx-forks/jinja2-cli/README.md

 If `xmltodict` is present, you can use XML as an input data source.

 `$ pip install jinja2-cli[xml]`

+## Input data and overrides

+Precedence of input sources and template variables
+- Template variables defined with `-D`
+- Rightmost input data
+- ...
+- Leftmost input data

+Input sources are merged left to right, meaning the dictionary is built by merging the data sources left to right using `dict.update()`.
+This means that the input sources to the right take precedence, overriding values previous input sources, if there are parts of the dictionaries that overlap.

+If no input data is given, standard input is read for input data.
+If an <input data> is a single `-`, standard input is read as an input data.

 ## TODO
  * Variable inheritance and overrides